5 Strategies for Finding Literary Agents to Query

 Besides research and submissions, another tried-and-tested strategy to get you and your work seen is to get up and go to events.
 Of course, for the more introverted amongst us, this doesn’t always mean going to big in-person readings or launches; it also means attending webinars and courses online.
 Either way, attending literary events (especially those unique to your genre and format) is a great way to network.

 Aside from potentially making direct connections with agents themselves, networking at events is beneficial for meeting other like-minded authors, sharing experiences with them, and even getting insight into publishing professionals they’ve worked with previously.
 After all, a direct referral from an author the agent has already worked with can do wonders—as long as you have a stellar manuscript and plan to back it up.
-Last but not least, webinars (or seminars) about the publishing industry have the added benefits of not just valuable information, but also getting the chance to directly connect with the professionals giving and attending the events!

 5. Always follow up before making decisions

-Arguably the worst part of querying agents—or any application process—is the wait between hitting ‘send’ and getting a response.
+Arguably the worst part of querying agents—or any application process—is the wait between hitting "send" and getting a response.
 Throughout that waiting time, you must always keep in mind that silence isn’t always a rejection.
-How many times have you mentally noted an email thinking, ‘I’ll get to that later’, only for it to get buried further in your inbox and forgotten?
+How many times have you mentally noted an email thinking, "I’ll get to that later," only for it to get buried further in your inbox and forgotten?
 It happens to everyone, and literary agents (who receive new queries every day, keep in mind) are no exception.

 Given that, while it might sound obvious, don’t jump at the first offer you get.
 You can afford to hold out a little—this manuscript is your baby!
 If you receive an offer you’re not entirely happy with for some reason, but you’ve not heard from your top priorities yet—follow up with them first.
 They may just surprise you.
 There’s no shame in politely replying to the initial offer to say you need time to consider before making a decision; it shows you’re committed to creating the best possible publication.
 Plus, when you do that, you can continue the process feeling fully confident in your unrushed decision.